centreon/centreon-documentation/fr/monitoring/monitoring-servers/advanced-configuration.md

 Log options:

   - Log directory
-    Path where the log file must be created.
+    Path where the log file will be created.

   - Log filename
     Name of the log file.
 Default is <name of this broker configuration entry>.log